Top Restaurants in San Antonio

-While San Antonio is known for Tex-Mex, the city has so much more to offer, from burgers and pizza to indulgent breakfasts and fine Southwestern fare.
-Just be sure to wash it all down with a beer from one of the many craft breweries in town.
+While San Antonio is known for Tex-Mex cuisine, the city’s restaurants have so much more to offer, with menu items from burgers and pizza to indulgent breakfasts and fine Southwestern fare.
+For one of the city’s best evenings out, combine a stroll along the River Walk with a meal at one of the area’s restaurants.

 910 S Alamo St, San Antonio, TX 78205, USA